fossgect/fossbot/README.md

-# discord-bots
+# org-inviter

-Bots used in our discord-server
+Our own discord bot